 Teeth are meant for chewing food, and that’s what they’re really good for.
 They’re not good for chewing on other objects.
 If you have a nervous habit like chewing your fingernails, pens, or other objects you find around, it can really damage your teeth.

 Try breaking this habit or substituting sugar free gum for the other objects you tend to chew on.
+There are also adult teethers that can satisfy your chewing habit without damaging your teeth.
 If necessary, seek professional help for this problem–it can be very effective.

 Don’t forget that not all parts of food are intended for eating.
 You might love to eat chicken right down to the bone, but stop there–don’t break the bones with your teeth.
 And don’t chew on unpopped popcorn kernels–they can really damage your teeth.

-Don’t forget to properly clean off fruits and vegetables–especially anything you pick in your garden or get at a farmer’s market–because grit can be very damaging to your teeth.
+Remember to properly clean off fruits and vegetables–especially anything you pick in your garden or get at a farmer’s market–because grit can be very damaging to your teeth.
+Always sort dry beans and legumes before cooking to make sure there are no rocks in them.

 Don’t Use Teeth as Tools